mukundhr/TutorAi/TutorAi/README.md

 - **4GB+ RAM** (8GB+ for larger models)
 - **Optional**: NVIDIA GPU for faster processing

+---
+**Note:**
+The LLaMA 2 7B model file (`models/llama-2-7b-chat.Q4_K_M.gguf`) is not included in this repository due to its large size.
+You must download it manually from [TheBloke/Llama-2-7B-Chat-GGUF on Hugging Face](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) and place it in the `models/` directory.
+---

 ### Installation

 1. **Clone the repository**